Opposition to immigration: Hungary

 In 2015 during the European migrant crisis, Hungary built a razor-wire fence on its border to Serbia to stop migrants from entering the European Union.

+In 2016, Hungary held a referendum related to the European Union's migrant relocation plans.
+An overwhelming majority of voters (98.36%) rejected the EU's migrant quotas.

+Mi Hazánk has anti immigration policies.

 Ireland

-In 2022, during the Ukrainian refugee crisis, the Irish Department of Children, Equality, Disability, Integration and Youth (DCEDIY) set up transitional shelters for refugees from various backgrounds, leading to multiple protests and counter-protests at 3 shelters in Dublin, County Cork, and County Kildare which started over concerns over the lack of information given to the people in the areas, the potential overcrowding of children's facilities, refugee welfare, and the lack of women and children in the initial group, though local residents have described the protests as embarrassing.
+In 2022, during the Ukrainian refugee crisis, the Irish Department of Children, Equality, Disability, Integration and Youth (DCEDIY) set up transitional shelters for refugees from various backgrounds, which lead to nationwide protests, which the Garda Síochána say numbered 307 in 2022 and at least a further 169 as of August 2023.
+They started over concerns over the lack of information given to the people in the areas beforehand, an overcrowding of facilities and the existing housing crisis, refugee welfare, and the lack of women and children in the initial group.

-As news of the protests spread, far-right protestors used the events to express their xenophobia and opposition to immigration, which is what led to the counter-protests in County Cork.
-Some minority parties such as the National Party, the Irish Freedom Party, and the Workers' Party oppose immigration.
+As news of the protests spread, far-right protestors used the events to express their opposition to immigration and many have been criticized as being racist, which is what led to the counter-protests in County Cork and in the "Ireland for All" rally.
+Some minority parties such as the National Party, the Irish Freedom Party, and Ireland First oppose immigration.
 Independent politicians opposed to immigration also formed the now defunct Immigration Control Platform and party Identity Ireland want to tighten border control restrictions and have been described by the TheJournal.ie as anti-immigrant.
 There is also an Irish off-shoot of Pegida.

 Social media campaigns have united the far-right activists to join the anti-immigration protests.
 Anti-immigration activists have used Telegram to communicate and started campaigns such as #IrelandIsFull, a hashtag that trended on Twitter.
-They suggest that Ireland does not have any more accommodation or supports for additional refugees to come into the country.
 The DCEDIY projected a shortfall of 15,000 beds for refugees in December 2022 and admitted that there was mounting pressure to house 65,000 people.

 Controversy has been raised over the loss or destruction of travel documents by 2,232 asylum seekers who were over 16 and traveling through Dublin Airport in 2022 after a freedom of information request.
 Reports had been made of the destruction of passports during transit in 2019.

+In May 2023, a Red C/The Business Post poll found that 75% of people thought that Ireland is taking in too many refugees.

 Italy

-According to poll published by Corriere della Serra, one of two respondents (51%) approved closing Italy's ports to further boat migrants arriving via the Mediterranean, while 19% welcomed further boat migrants.
+According to poll published by Corriere della Sera, one of two respondents (51%) approved closing Italy's ports to further boat migrants arriving via the Mediterranean, while 19% welcomed further boat migrants.

 In 2018, a poll by Pew Research found that a majority (71%) wanted fewer immigrants to be allowed into the country, 18% wanted to keep the current level and 5% wanted to increase immigration.